polyfy/polylith/readme.md

     It's discouraged to have the same library in both development and a profile.
     The solution is to remove the library from dev or the profile.

-  Warning 205 - Reference to missing library in :ns->lib in ./deps.edn.
+  Warning 205 - Reference to missing library in :ns-to-lib in ./deps.edn.
-    Libraries defined in :ns->lib should also be defined by the environment.
+    Libraries defined in :ns-to-lib should also be defined by the environment.

-  Warning 206 - Reference to missing namespace in :ns->lib in ./deps.edn.
+  Warning 206 - Reference to missing namespace in :ns-to-lib in ./deps.edn.
-    Namespaces defined in :ns->lib should also exist in the environment.
+    Namespaces defined in :ns-to-lib should also exist in the environment.
 ```

 ### create